How to Break Bad Money Habits

 - Who else is around?

-- What action preceded the urge?
+- What happened immediately before you felt the urge?

 Over time, you’ll start to spot patterns and those patterns will help you identify the cue that leads to your habit.
 Maybe you only smoke around your friend Dave.
 Maybe you online shop when you’re stressed out.
 Whatever the habit, eventually you’ll pick up on the cue.